ikopke23/Mandelbrot-and-Julia-Set-Generator/README.md

 # Mandelbrot and Julia Set Generator
  This is a mandelbrot visualizer using Java

+javac JuliaSetGenerator.java will compile all the necessary code

 Controls

 [i] - will zoom in on the Mandelbrot side focusing on the center of the window (left)<br />
 [o] - will zoom out on the Mandelbrot side focusing on the center of the window (left)<br />